 Family Thinks Woman Is Selfish For Not Adopting Her Late Sister's Dog

-When a pet owner passes away, those they leave behind are often in a dilemma of what to do with the pet.
+When a pet owner passes away, those they leave behind are often faced with a dilemma regarding what to do with the pet.
 One Reddit user, Good-Dragonfruit1781, took to the AITA subreddit community to ask if she was wrong for refusing to take in her late elder sister's dog.

 Her sister passed away two months ago after battling breast cancer, leaving behind a three-year-old male Border Collie Lab mix.
 Initially, the dog went to live with her parents and her two younger siblings, aged 14 and 12.

-However, two weeks ago, when Good-Dragonfruit1781 went to her parent's home for dinner to commemorate her late sister's birthday, her parents asked her to take in the dog "temporarily" because her mother was allergic to dogs and the dog was too wild for her siblings because it jumps and licks faces.
+However, two weeks ago, when Good-Dragonfruit1781 went to her parents' home for dinner to commemorate her late sister's birthday, her parents asked her to take in the dog "temporarily" because her mother was allergic to dogs and the dog was too wild for her siblings, as it jumps and licks faces.

-Their home was also going to undergo some construction soon, and they didn't want the dog going out or getting hurt.
-Good-Dragonfruit1781 rejected the idea, even after her parents offered to take care of the dog's feeding costs because she lives in a shared apartment with three others.
+Their home was also going to undergo some construction soon, and they didn't want the dog going outside or getting hurt.
+Good-Dragonfruit1781 rejected the idea, even after her parents offered to cover the dog's feeding costs, as she lives in a shared apartment with three others.

 Although she's allowed to have a pet, there's no room because her apartment was built to accommodate two people.
 She also doesn't like that her family will visit her occasionally because she "cannot stand them."

 Her parents think she's selfish for refusing to take the dog, which was special to her late sister.
-She thinks her parents are unreasonable in asking her.
+She believes her parents are unreasonable in their request.
 Here's what people on the AITA subreddit think.

 Here's how it began...